A Discrete Proof of The General Jordan-Schoenflies Theorem

 The easiest case is the $k$-simplex.
 Let the $(k-2)$-cell be a simple path, where $C_i$ and $C_{i-1}$ share a $k-1$-cell $D$ (${\rm XorSum}$).
 There are $(k+1)$ $(k-1)$-cells in the simplex.
 Removing $D$, we have a $(k-2)$ dimensional boundary set.
 There is a 0-cell that will be combined with each of the cells to form a $(k-1)$-cell.
-We have a total of $k$ cells and a connected $(k-1)$-manifold.
+Then, we have a total of $k$ cells and a connected $(k-1)$-manifold.

 Generally, we can always make such an arrangement.
 The boundary of the $k$-cell is a $(k-1)$-cycle, which is (constructively) homeomorphic to the $(k-1)$-sphere.
 Removing a $(k-1)$-cell from this boundary will result in creating half a sphere.
 This half sphere has a $(k-2)$-cycle as its boundary that is homeomorphic to the $(k-2)$-sphere.
 In Section 2, we defined $i$-cells for any integer $i$ to be constructive: A cell is defined in the simplest way in terms of being homeomorphic to a ball.
-The simplest way is constructive or algorithmic, meaning that we can use an algorithm to determine the path (as well as its boundary, which is homeomorphic to a sphere).
+The simplest method is constructive or algorithmic, meaning that we can use an algorithm to determine the path (as well as its boundary, which is homeomorphic to a sphere).

-Therefore we have a generalized conclusion as follows:
+Therefore, we have a generalized conclusion as follows:

 \begin{proposition} Let $C_0$ and $C_1$ be two discrete $i$-manifolds (curves) with boundaries that are two $(i-1)$-cycles.
-If the following three conditions hold: (1) They are joined only by their two end points or at $(i-1)$-cycles, (2) The union of $C_0$ and $C_1$ is an $i$-cycle that is homeomorphic to an $i$-sphere, and (3) This $i$-cycle is the boundary of an $(i+1)$-cell, $E_{i+1}$, and there is a $(i+2)$-cell $F_{i+2}$ containing $E_{i+1}$ with the boundary that is an $(i+1)$-cycle that is homeomorphic to an $(i+1)$-sphere, then we can always find a minimal gradually varied sequence from $C_0$ to $C_1$ without passing $E_{i+1}$. \end{proposition}
+Let the following three conditions hold: (1) $C_0$ and $C_1$ are joined only by their two end points or at $(i-1)$-cycles, (2) The union of $C_0$ and $C_1$ is an $i$-cycle that is homeomorphic to an $i$-sphere, and (3) This $i$-cycle is the boundary of an $(i+1)$-cell, $E_{i+1}$, and there is an $(i+2)$-cell $F_{i+2}$ containing $E_{i+1}$ with the boundary that is an $(i+1)$-cycle homeomorphic to an $(i+1)$-sphere.
+Then, we can always find a minimal gradually varied sequence from $C_0$ to $C_1$ without passing $E_{i+1}$. \end{proposition}